Princess Stéphanie of Belgium: Engagement and marriage

 The preparations for the wedding filled King Leopold II with pride.
 The Austrian Emperor added 148,000 guilders to the initial dowry of 100,000 florins, plus an annual sum of 100,000 florins for the duration of the marriage.
 Engaged, Stéphanie was dispatched to Vienna to be taught Imperial court etiquette in preparation for her marriage, and then had to attend all official receptions and dinners until her wedding, which was scheduled for 15 February 1881; however the wedding had to be deferred because Stéphanie had not yet reached puberty, and the bride was returned home for a while.

 The marriage was finally celebrated on 10 May 1881, a few days before Stéphanie's 17th birthday, at the Saint Augustine's Church in Vienna.
 Four thrones were arranged under a canopy for the Belgian and Austrian sovereigns, with the bride being walked down the aisle by her parents.
 Foreign princes (among them the future King Edward VII of the United Kingdom and his nephew, the future German Emperor Wilhelm II) and members of the imperial family attended the celebrations, alongside members of the diplomatic corps and the Knights of the Golden Fleece.
 The church was so crowded that the wedding procession was hampered in its progress.
 Stéphanie remembered, "Both of us pronounced the sacramental 'yes'.
 We exchanged alliances [...].
 The bells of the whole city rang to announce to the inhabitants of the capital the celebration of our solemn marriage.
 A long, cheerful noise arose from the crowd.
 Military bands played the hymns of the two countries.
 I was the Crown Princess of Austria-Hungary!".
-As a part of the wedding celebrations, the Emperor bestowed Walthere Frere-Orban with the Order of Saint Stephen of Hungary and the Empress bestowed several ladies with the Order of the Starry Cross.
+As a part of the wedding celebrations, the Emperor bestowed Walthère Frère-Orban with the Order of Saint Stephen of Hungary and the Empress bestowed several ladies with the Order of the Starry Cross.